Hydroponics nutrients pioneer Michael Straumietis wants you to be sure about marijuana safety.

 “Marijuana legalization has led to lab testing of cannabis products,” Straumietis warns, “and the results are scary.”

-Straumietis, who founded and owns the only marijuana-specific hydroponics nutrients company (Advanced Nutrients) reports that he’s lab tested cannabis from Oregon, California, Washington, and Colorado dispensaries.
+Straumietis, who founded and owns the only marijuana-specific hydroponics nutrients company (Advanced Nutrients) reports he’s lab tested cannabis from Oregon, California, Washington, and Colorado dispensaries.

 The testing revealed that a significant percentage of commercial and homegrown marijuana is contaminated with pesticides, harmful plant growth regulators, and other sketchy substances.